DemonDaddy22/all-about-reactJS/README.md

 2. **Pricing Cards &nbsp;💸**: A responsive imitation of pricing cards.
 Also, introduced dark theme, where text colours and background colours are changed based on the theme activated.

 3. **Calculator &nbsp;➕➖**: A responsive calculator which performs basic mathematical operations.
 Made use of ```eval``` (not recommended) to evaluate the expression string.

+4. **Color Picker &nbsp;🎨**: A responsive color picker which allows user to select a color from randomly generated color palette, or choose a color of choice which gets set as background color of the header.
+Implemented various color util methods to help create this exercise.